pinacai/PINAC_Workspace/README.md

 1. Star the repository
 2. Fork the repository on GitHub.
 3. Clone the project to your machine.
+4. create you own branch.
-4. Commit changes to your branch.
+5. Commit changes to your branch.
-5. Push your work back up to your fork.
+6. Push your work back up to your fork.
-6. Submit a Pull request so that we can review your changes
+7. Submit a Pull request so that we can review your changes

 ## 📄 License